guyellis/plant-image-lambda/docs/upgrade-compare.md

 As at 12/3/19 the Prod version of this Lambda was very old and running on Node 4.
 It was last published on 2016-09-17 which is 3.25 years ago.
 I'm testing a new version of this Lambda for Node 12.

+(On 12/4/19 the Node 12 version was deployed to prod.)

 ## Stats at 12/3/19

 The Node 4 version is always listed first and then the Node 12.